|Often we see statues in the centre of roundabouts which are more frequent than traffic lights in Bali.|

 |This large red insect which appears in the shape like a grasshopper which could potentially have poisonous properties based on its red color.|

-Essentially, we don’t “exchange” currency for other currency.
+Essentially, we don’t “exchange” currency for another currency.
 The cost of doing so is high with exchange rates at local facilities, including airports, shopping malls and near ports of call have proven to cost more than we’d ever pay using the most simple of all: the local ATM.

 Nor do we use regular credit cards to obtain cash.
 Often, the credit card companies encourage the card holder to use their credit cards for obtaining cash and foreign currency while traveling done so with the intent of them collecting often hidden and outrageous fees.